When Is Probate Not Required in NZ? Threshold & Exemptions | Simply Probate

 Contact us today for personalised advice on navigating the probate requirements in New Zealand.

-This information is current as of May 2025.
+This information is current as of 2026.
 Laws and institutional policies regarding probate requirements may change, so always seek current professional advice for your specific situation.